Dionnie/my-simple-plugin/README.md

 * No need to modify any admin PHP files—everything should work out of the box.
 * Feel free to extend or improve the plugin’s functionality if needed.

----

-Let me know if you’d like to add screenshots, code samples, or link to a demo page!